ochirtulga/ochirtulga/README.md

 - 👋 Hi, I’m @ochirtulga
 - 👀 I’m interested in contributing development of highly scalable, distributed systems
-- 🌱 I’m currently learning Spring Boot, React
+- 🌱 I’m currently learning CI/CD, and Cloud technologies
-- 💞️ I’m looking to collaborate on pipeline-manager project that I think will make my work life easier
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me: ochirtulgan@gmail.com

 <!---